buildpacks/docs/content/docs/reference/spec/migration/platform-api-0.5-0.6.md

 ### Web is assumed to be default process type for older buildpacks

 As of Buildpack API 0.6, buildpacks may contribute the default process type by writing `default = true` in the process type definition in `<layers>/launch.toml`.
-To enable buildpacks implementing older Buildpack APIs to work with newer buildpacks, the lifecycle will assume that buildpacks on Buildpack API < 0.6 intended for `web` processes to be the default.
+To enable buildpacks implementing older Buildpack APIs to work with newer buildpacks, the lifecycle will assume that buildpacks that implement Buildpack API < 0.6 intended for `web` processes to be the default.

 ### New location for order.toml